hmelo1/hmelo1.github.io/_posts/2018-06-29-teaching_myself_new_things.markdown

 //num is now 8!
 ```

-Now this ones a bit of a doozy.
-So lets explain it, we declare the function as an expression (a bit more of this if you scroll down).
+Now this one’s a bit of a doozy.
+So let’s explain it, we declare the function as an expression (a bit more of this if you scroll down).
 The self-invoked function only runs once (So it doesn’t reset our num each time it runs), sets the num to 0, and returns a function expression.
-The returned function has access to the num but the the global scope doesn’t!
+The returned function has access to the num but the global scope doesn’t!
 This is called a **closure**, where a function has access to the parent scope, even after the parent function has finished running.

 Now you might be asking, “What’s a function expression?!”
 Javascript has two ways to create a function.